-Tragic as they are, police suicides account for only a tiny portion
+Tragic as they are, police suicides account for only a tiny

-it makes the odds of having a suicide in any given year remote.
+size department, it makes the odds of having a suicide in any given year remote.

-But consider this--that for every police suicide, there are a thousand
+But consider this--that for every police suicide, there are

-depression, alcoholism, marital problems, and more.
+the job--anxiety, depression, alcoholism, marital problems, and more.

 To a police chief, these numbers should now have meaning.
-By the
+By

-other form of emotional stress that is significant enough to alter and disrupt their lives.
+some other form of emotional stress that is significant enough to alter and disrupt their lives.

-By focusing on creating healthier officers (before they get into "trouble"),
+By focusing on creating healthier officers (before they get into

-we not only prevent suicides, but we also reduce
+"trouble"), we not only prevent suicides, but we also reduce

 Officer deaths from shootings and accidents